emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 For two of these services, an over-use of [mocking](https://en.wikipedia.org/wiki/Mock_object) meant that some of their critical flows were never exercised fully end-to-end.
 I accidentally caused multiple regressions during a different project because tests weren't using real-world inputs and asserting outcomes.
 Poor code hygiene meant that I experienced a lot of null pointer exceptions because model classes didn't explicitly convey what properties were optional and which weren't.

 Both of these two services are API-based, so the solution was to automate running them and calling their endpoints like a real client would.
-And if a real client would make a series of requests, using the response from a request to assemble the next request, then the
+And if a real client would make a series of requests, using the response from a request to assemble the next request, then the tests need to do that, too.

+These tests don't help me test correctness such as making sure datastores have the right state after each request, but they do help me prevent reg

 - batch-subscriber-processor's lack of CD tests, making the Spring Boot 3 migration dangerous
 - subscription-api's lack of CD tests, creating a business risk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg3MDc2MTU2LDE1MzEwNDYwMjMsLTEwOT
-cwODAzMiwtNDgxMjE5NDU3LDE0MTQ5ODAxNzgsMTkzMzg0MTQx
-MF19
+eyJoaXN0b3J5IjpbLTE2ODQ4MjQ4MTIsMTUzMTA0NjAyMywtMT
+A5NzA4MDMyLC00ODEyMTk0NTcsMTQxNDk4MDE3OCwxOTMzODQx
+NDEwXX0=
 -->